-Australia is one of those marvelous places where action-packed adventure is everywhere with its numerous wonderful outdoors sites.
+Australia is one of those marvellous places where action-packed adventure is everywhere with its numerous wonderful outdoors sites.
 But beyond adventure travel, there are other things to do on your vacation such as laying on the beach and doing absolutely nothing or visiting its interesting cities.

 Top 10 Things to See & Do In Australia

 - The Great Barrier Reef is the world’s largest coral reef and located in the Coral Sea, off the coast of Queensland in northeast Australia.
 Whatever you do, don’t skip this site!
 It is often dubbed as one of natural wonders of the world.
 It was declared as a World Heritage Site in 1981.
 It is very popular tourist destination.
 You can enjoy scuba diving and boating in the warm clear waters of the reef.

 - Gold Coast is a wonderful coastal city in the southeast corner of the state of Queensland.
 It is often dubbed as Surfers Paradise.
 The city is famous for its sunny subtropical climate, popular surfing beaches, grand waterway & canal systems, beautiful skyline & skyscrapers, active nightlife, and countless tourist attractions.
 You can enjoy the beaches, lovely airs, and vibrant nightlife of the city.